sylhare/Type-on-Strap/_posts/2013-11-02-Tech-stuff-example.md

 ## Code highlighting examples

-Because you might put code in your blog post and you want to make sure it will look good in here.
+Because you might put code in your blog post, and you want to make sure it will look good in here.
-And that the search function is working!
+Plus that the search function will still be working!

 ### Java